OceanOutcomes/ocean-outcomes/who-we-are/join-our-team/index.md

 <a href="https://apply.workable.com/ocean-outcomes/j/420F4BAF53/" target="_blank">Korean Fisheries Improvement Officer</a>

-Working closely with the Korean Fisheries Improvement Manager (KFIM), the Korean Fisheries Improvement Officer is a dedicated contracted role, responsible for assisting in the implementation of currently contracted/committed work in Korea; supporting development of new projects and partnership opportunities; and maintaining relationships with key partners and stakeholders.
+Working closely with the Korean Fisheries Improvement Manager, the Korean Fisheries Improvement Officer is a dedicated contracted role, responsible for assisting in the implementation of currently contracted/committed work in Korea; supporting development of new projects and partnership opportunities; and maintaining relationships with key partners and stakeholders.
 We are seeking a contractor based in Korea, who can travel nationally, and internationally.
+Recruitment will continue until August 31st.

+<a href="https://apply.workable.com/ocean-outcomes/j/420F4BAF53/" target="_blank">Click here for the full job description and application details.</a>

 -----
 ##Contribute to improving fisheries